housing37/gta/DESIGN.md

                  *required: mint amount < buy & burn amount

     - hanging blockers / tasks / edge-cases to solve
+        - PROBLEM -> 'hostEndEventWithWinners' & 'settleBalances': need to determine which stables to hold and payout
+          SOLUTION: -> analyze ratio to control stables used most often, while analyzing current drop/spike in value or volume
+            Deposits… 'settleBalances'
+                The keeper will maintain a ratio of which stable to convert to most often for deposits.
+                - if any stable drops in value or liquidity, the keeper can choose to lower the ratio for that stable
+                - the algorithm will choose the best stable in that ratio with the highest value and highest liquidity

+            Payouts… 'hostEndEventWithWinners'
+                When an event ends, the algorithm will choose the stable with the highest balance and lowest liquidity, to use for payouts

         - PROBLEM -> hostRegisterEventClaim:
             someone could listen for 'Transfer' events to GTA contract and then use 'hostRegisterEventClaim' to immediately take the credits